walbourn/walbourn.github.io/_posts/2020-11-06-care-and-feeding-of-modern-swapchains.md

 # Scaling modes

-Another swap chain feature introduced with DirectX 11.1/Window 8/DXGI 1.2 was controlling how to handle the case where the "swapchain buffer" was not the same dimension as the target output window. ``DXGI_SCALING_STRETCH`` was the original behavior of doing a StretchBlt, with ``DXGI_SCALING_NODE`` being an option to have the image just drawn in the middle with a color (only supported for ``DXGI_SWAP_EFFECT_FLIP_SEQUENTIAL``).
+Another swap chain feature introduced with DirectX 11.1/Window 8/DXGI 1.2 was controlling how to handle the case where the "swapchain buffer" was not the same dimension as the target output window. ``DXGI_SCALING_STRETCH`` was the original behavior of doing a StretchBlt, with ``DXGI_SCALING_NODE`` being an option to have the image just drawn in the middle with a background color (only supported for ``DXGI_SWAP_EFFECT_FLIP_SEQUENTIAL``).

 A more interesting ``DXGI_SCALING_ASPECT_RATIO_STRETCH`` mode was added for Windows Phone 8 and Windows 10/DXGI 1.4, which automatically supports "letter-boxing".
-It's an awesomely useful mode, but alas is only implemented for "CoreWindow" and "DirectComposition"-enabled Windows, not classic Win32 windows.
+It's an awesomely useful mode for dealing with scaling backbuffer size for performance (most on that later), but alas is only implemented for "CoreWindow" and "DirectComposition"-enabled Windows, not classic Win32 windows.

 See [Microsoft Docs](https://docs.microsoft.com/en-us/windows/win32/api/dxgi1_2/ne-dxgi1_2-dxgi_scaling)